-Carrot Applesauce is a perfect afternoon snack for your little one (and yourself) that is full of wholesome apples, carrots and spices, and tastes just like a bowlful of warm carrot cake (minus the cream cheese frosting of course:)!
+Carrot Applesauce is a perfect afternoon snack for your baby + toddler + kids (and yourself).
+Full of wholesome apples, carrots and spices, this puree tastes just like a bowlful of warm carrot cake (minus the cream cheese frosting of course:)!
 So versatile, it is also great for school lunches, breakfasts and even dessert.

 Why heeelllllooooooo there, most delicious applesauce I have ever had in my life.